 - exiftool -ProjectionType="equirectangular" photo.jpg

-When you're done editing metadata, use the web version of Facebook to do your 360 upload.
+When you're done editing metadata, access Facebook in a desktop web browser to do your upload.

 If you'd prefer to use exiftool to inject cylindrical panorama metadata, you can use the following commands:

 - exiftool -FullPanoWidthPixels=18000 -FullPanoHeightPixels=9000 -CroppedAreaLeftPixels=6000 -CroppedAreaTopPixels=2350 -CroppedAreaImageWidthPixels=6000 -CroppedAreaImageHeightPixels=4300 -ProjectionType=cylindrical file.jpg